 In the early 1950s, the universe was believed to be about 4 billion years old.
 Between 1956 and 1958, Hoyle used observations of white dwarf stars to calculate that our own galaxy, the Milky Way, is at least 10 billion years old.
 In 1960, he and William Fowler calculated our galaxy is 15 billion years old.
 Today the Milky Way is estimated to be 13.2 billion years old and the universe is estimated to be 13.8 billion years old.

-He believed that influenza epidemics are caused when Earth passes through clouds of influenza virus in space left behind by comet tails.
-The viruses make it through Earth’s atmosphere, causing diseases and sometimes sparking evolutionary mutations.
+He believed influenza epidemics are caused when Earth passes through clouds of influenza virus in space left behind by comet tails.
+The viruses pass through Earth’s atmosphere, causing diseases and sometimes sparking evolutionary mutations.

 Nobel Prize Controversy

 In 1983 William Fowler received a half share of the Nobel Prize in Physics “for his theoretical and experimental studies of the nuclear reactions of importance in the formation of the chemical elements in the universe.”